Directory Server provides three different classes of administrator accounts: root user, administrator, and global administrator.

 privileges from the default root user privilege set.
 For more information on default

-DNs,cn=config and bypasses access control evaluation.
-It can be created
+cn=Root DNs,cn=config and bypasses access control evaluation.
+It can

-entire set of data in the directory information tree (DIT) and to the server
+access to the entire set of data in the directory information tree (DIT) and to the

 servers and Directory Server’s implementation is that the root user’s

 rights are granted through a set of privileges.
 This allows Directory Server to have multiple root users on its system, but the normal practice is to set up

 administrator user entries.
 The root user has no resource limits by default.

 The administrator user can have a full set of root user privileges but often has a

 subset of these privileges to limit the accessible functions that can be performed.
 The